Engineered Arts: Ai-Da

 Ai-Da is a humanoid robot based on the Robothespian platform.
 Completed in 2019, Ai-Da contains no conversational AI capabilities and is tele-operated using Engineered Arts Tin Man software.

-It's core function is creating drawings, paintings, and sculptures, with the use of a bionic hand and ocular cameras.
+Its core function is creating drawings, paintings, and sculptures, with the use of a bionic hand and ocular cameras.
 She is named after Ada Lovelace.

 Dr Kalam

 A variation on the standard Mesmer, this robot was modelled after 11th President of India, Avul Pakir Jainulabdeen Abdul Kalam for display at Military Might, Chandrapur, Maharashtra.

 Fred

 Fred was created as part of the PR campaign to promote the TV series Westworld.
 The robot employed Tin-Man technology to interact with customers in a London pub.